BIOGEOGRAPHIC INFORMATION & OBSERVATION SYSTEM

 If you are contracting out for data development or collection, please use the languange below to insure proper data guidelines are followed:

-"All data collected and created for this contract is a required deliverable of this contract and will become the property of the California Department of Fish and Wildlife, and not of the contracted party.
-A condition of final payment on this contract shall include the delivery of all related data.
-Spatial data should be delivered in an ESRI-useable format where applicable and documented with metadata in accordance with minimum BIOS metadata information (http://bios.dfg.ca.gov/metadata.asp) and following FGDC metadata standards (http://www.fgdc.gov/metadata/documents/workbook_0501_bmk.pdf)."
+"All data and associated metadata collected by or created under this contract is a required deliverable of this contract and becomes the property of the Department of Fish and Wildlife, and not of the contracted party.
+In addition, the Department of Fish and Wildlife holds exclusive rights to the publication of these data .
+All data deliverables should be budgeted for and included in the project timeline as a part of this contract.
+A condition of final payment on this contract shall include the delivery of all related data assets.
+Geospatial data must be delivered in an industry-standard spatial data format (Esri-readable) where applicable and documented with metadata in accordance with the CDFW Minimum Metadata Standards (http://www.dfg.ca.gov/biogeodata/bios/metadata.asp)."

 Attributes associated with the spatial data should include information pertinent to observational data (e.g., the observer, date of observation, what was observed, how many were observed).
 A clear definition of the content of each field should be provided in the metadata.
 For example, the definition of a field containing the number of individuals counted at a given site should include the count methods (e.g., observation, remotely sensed), the units counted (e.g., colonies, individuals, pairs), and a brief description of the precision or accuracy (e.g., actual counts, estimates, error rates if applicable).